• Difficulty Difficult

 Trail Notice

-A free Day-Use Pass is required to hike this trail beginning June 17, 2022.
+A free Day-Use Pass is required to hike this trail from June 13, 2024 - September 2, 2024, and on weekends and holidays only from September 3 to October 14, 2024.
 Reservations can be made with BC Parks.

 The views from Panorama Ridge are some of the most scenic views in the Garibaldi Provincial Park area.
 Located on the opposite end of the campsite, high above Garibaldi Lake, Panorama Ridge offers a full panoramic view of Garibaldi Lake, Black Tusk, and the Helm Lake area.